Raffles Girls' School (Secondary): History

 Before RGS became a school in its own right, it existed as a section of Raffles Institution (RI).

 The precursor to RGS opened in the RI campus of Bras Basah Road on 4 March 1844 with 11 students, five day-scholars and six boarders, who were clothed, fed and instructed by the RI management.
 The demand for education grew and in 1847, the school moved to RI's eastern wing, extending towards Bras Basah Road.
 Edmund Augustus Blundell, the Governor of the Straits Settlement, described the school as "a female school designed for the education and religious training of the children of poor Protestant parents" in 1855.
 In 1871, the school moved into a house, the George Family's Old Mansion at the corner of Bras Basah Road.
 In 1879, the school separated from RI and M. Nelson was appointed the school's first headmistress.
 Together with three assistants, she ran the school which had an enrolment of 77.
 Since then, 1879 has been officially regarded as the year of the founding of RGS.

 On 21 October 2019, RGS moved from Anderson Road, where it had been located since 1959, to its new campus at Braddell Rise, located opposite RI.

-School culture and identity

 Uniform

-The usual school uniform is a belted, deep blue pinafore and a white collared blouse.
-Students customarily fold their sleeves on most shirts (except PE shirt), which also requires a colour-coded nametag (colours Black/Green (green as of 2019) Blue, Red and Yellow inherited by first-year batch to graduating batch respectively), along with the school badge, on the top left of the uniform, right below the name tag.
-There are also school culottes, worn with the PE shirt.
+The school's uniform is usually a deep blue boat-necked pinafore and a white collared blouse, which should not be confused with that of the Convent of the Holy Infant Jesus schools.
+For this reason, a tie is also occasionally worn.

 Awards and accolades

 A group of four students from RGS emerged Champion at the Kids' Lit Quiz 2018, and represented Singapore in New Zealand in July that year.

 Joseph Toh Kim Leng won the Teaching Award in 2016, which honours outstanding teachers of English language, English literature and General Paper in Singapore.

 Jodie Lai, a 2015 Optimist World Championships Under-15 champion, was conferred the title of Best Sportsgirl for sailing at the 46th Singapore Schools Sports Council (SSSC) Colours Awards in 2016.

-Veronica Shen won the Queen's Commonwealth Essay Competition in the Junior Category in 2019 with her poem entitled 'Lost'.
-Earlier, Amanda Chong also won the Queen's Commonwealth Essay Competition in 2004.
+Students from the school have won the Queen's Commonwealth Essay Competition.